Putin agrees that US, Europe could offer NATO-style security guarantees to Ukraine, Trump envoy says

 It was expected to be a key topic Monday as Ukrainian President Volodymyr Zelenskyy and major European leaders meet with Trump at the White House to discuss ending the 3 1/2-year conflict.

-“BIG PROGRESS ON RUSSIA,” Trump said in a social media post.
+“BIG PROGRESS ON RUSSIA,” Trump said Sunday on social media.
 “STAY TUNED!”

 Hammering out a plan for security guarantees

-Article 5, at the heart of the 32-member trans-Atlantic military alliance, says an armed attack against one or more member nations shall be considered an attack against them all.
+Article 5, the heart of the 32-member transatlantic military alliance, says an armed attack against a member nation is considered an attack against them all.

 What needed to be hammered out at this week's talks were the contours of any security guarantees, said Secretary of State Marco Rubio, who also participated in the summit.
 Ukraine and European allies have pushed the U.S. to provide that backstop in any peace agreement to deter future attacks by Moscow.